twill88/mimosa-requirebuild-textplugin-module-include/README.md

 ## Usage

-Until it is in NPM...

-Clone this repo.
-From inside the cloned repo, execute `mimosa mod:install`.
-Add `'mimosa-requirebuild-textplugin-include'` to your list of modules.

-When it is in NPM...

 Add `'mimosa-requirebuild-textplugin-include'` to your list of modules.
 That's all!
 Mimosa will install the module for you when you start up.

 ## Functionality